-The winning High School Teacher will be recognized during the award ceremony of the annual convention and will receive funding for travel, accommodations, conference registration, an award banquet ticket, a one-year membership in SETC, and a cash award in the amount of $250.
-The winning teacher must agree to attend the convention (always in early March) to be eligible to receive the award.
+The winning high school teacher will be recognized during the award ceremony of the annual SETC Convention and will receive funding for travel, accommodations, convention registration, an award banquet ticket, a one-year membership in SETC, and a cash award in the amount of $250.
+The winning teacher must agree to attend the upcoming SETC Convention (typically held in late February / early March) to be eligible to receive the award.

 Contact Kimberly Patterson, Innovative Playwriting Instruction Award Chair, for more information.

 Riley Braem is the Director of Theatre at Northwest High School in Clarksville, TN.
 He earned his MFA in Theatre for Young Audiences from Arizona State University, received a certificate in Theatre for Young Audiences for Youth with Complex Disabilities from Rose Bruford College of Theatre and Performance in England, and a Masters of Teaching and a Bachelor of Theatre from Austin Peay State University.
 In addition to teaching and directing at Northwest, Riley is a teaching artist with Nashville Children’s Theatre, an Adjunct Professor of Theatre at the University of Tennessee at Martin and Nashville State Community College, and an Access and Inclusion Consultant in Middle Tennessee.
 Riley is also the Chair of SETC’s Theatre for Youth Division.